31 Jan Hiring Freeze By Trump : 2017 Tech Trends.

 Top Five Technology Hiring Trends of 2017

-2017 has already seen a major freeze in technology hiring trends now that Donald Trump is President.
-The tech industry is currently the largest hiring entity of foreign workers into the United States.
+2017 has already seen a major hiring freeze in technology trends now that Donald Trump is President.
+The tech industry is currently the largest hiring entity of foreign workers in the United States.
 America lacks the necessary technical skills to fill the most demanding technology positions with onshore labor.

 Trend #1: Trump Hiring Freeze and Fewer H-1B Visa Holders

-Many of the highest paid first-year employees in the tech industry are from other countries outside the United States.
+Many of the highest-paid first-year employees in the tech industry are from other countries outside the United States.
 They come to the U.S. most commonly using H-1B Visas.
-Now that Trump is President, there is a massive amount of uncertainty in hiring H-1B Visa holders.
+Now that Trump is President and trump is hiring freeze, there is a massive amount of uncertainty in hiring H-1B Visa holders.
 H-1B hirings have frozen since the election.
-Organizations are making less hires.
+Organizations are making fewer hires.
 Purchasing boards are wondering if they will be taxed for employing non-American workers.

 Trend #2: Focus on Big Data and Data Security Hiring